lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings.md

 A working meeting is much harder to get right.
-Once we have just the right set of audience in a room, Rands, in his wonderful book "Managing Humans: Biting and Humorous Tales of a Software Engineering Manager", suggests that we add these two critical components:
+Once we have just the right set of audience in a room, Rands, author of the wonderful book "Managing Humans: Biting and Humorous Tales of a Software Engineering Manager", suggests that we add these two critical components:

 1. A referee
 2. An agenda

-The referee keeps the meeting on track and ensures that everyone is heard.
+The referee keeps the meeting on track and ensures that all participants are able to contribute.
 The agenda defines the format, the objective and the end state.
 When the end state is reached, the meeting is ended.
 When either a referee or an agenda is missing,